-- I) The Landscape and Vegetation Management Plan addresses the following performance measures. - i.
+- l) The Landscape and Vegetation Management Plan shall addresses the following performance measures. - i.
 For each significant tree felled, 90% survival of the 200 planted trees required by j)iii at 6 years following planting.
-If 90% plant survival has not been achieved within 6 years following planting, any necessary replacement planting and planting maintenance shall continue beyond year 6 until 90% survival is achieved. - ii.
+If 90% plant survival has not been achieved within 6 years following planting, any necessary replacement planting and planting maintenance shall continue beyond year 6 until 90% survival is achieved.
+For each significant tree felled, 200 saplings of the same species shall be present within areas of indigenous plantings 10 years following planting.
+90% of these saplings shall be in good health, shall have increased by a minimum of 0.5m and shall either be two metres tall or emergent above the height of surrounding competing vegetation. - ii.
 80% canopy cover 6 years following planting for all restoration planting required by j)i and j)ii, in the areas where trees and shrubs are planted.
-If 80% canopy cover is not achieved at 6 years following planting, any necessary replacement planting and planting maintenance shall continue beyond year 6 until 80% canopy cover is achieved. - iii.
+If 80% canopy cover is not achieved at 6 years following planting, any necessary replacement planting and planting maintenance shall continue beyond year 6 until 80% canopy cover is achieved.
+90% survival of all planted trees and shrubs required by (2)(j)(ii) at years 3 and 5, calculated within discrete zones or areas with replacement planting at a species level if survival is <90%. - iii.
 For kahikatea swamp forest planting required by j)i, kahikatea forming 16% of the tree canopy at year 10.
-Additional kahikatea will be planted in the areas where the kahikatea contribution to the canopy is less than 16%. - iv.
+Additional kahikatea will be planted in the areas where the kahikatea contribution to the canopy is less than 16%.65% canopy cover at year 35 for kahikatea swamp forest planted under condition (2)(j)(ii).
+At years 5, 10 and 25, if 6%, 16% and 50% respectively of kahikatea canopy cover is not achieved, remedial action shall be taken to ensure that 65% canopy cover at year 35 is met. - v.
+90% survival rate of translocated Gahnia species one year post-translocation. - iii.
 65% canopy cover at year 35 for kahikatea swamp forest planting required by j)i.

-The Landscape and Vegetation Management Plan includes the following survey and monitoring requirements.
+The Landscape and Vegetation Management Plan shallincludes the following survey and monitoring requirements.

 - m) Provision to measure the extent of actual vegetation clearance within 6 months following the completion of Establishment Works and to reassess the extent of restoration planting required under j)ii and j)iii.
-The Requiring Authority shall prepare and provide a report to the Planning Lead (or Nominee) confirming the restoration planting required to achieve the amount specified under j)ii and j)iii.
+The Requiring Authorityconsent holder shall prepare and provide a report to the Chief Executive, TRC Planning Lead (or Nominee) confirming the restoration planting required to achieve the amount specified under j)ii and j)iii.
 If additional restoration planting is required, the extent of the restoration planting required shall be identified in the report.
 If the recalculation results in lesser restoration planting area than that specified in j)ii and j)iii, the restoration planting shall remain as that required under j)ii and j)iii.
-The report shall be provided to the Planning Lead (or Nominee) for shall Certification of that the additional planting is in accordance with the restoration planting required under j)ii and j)iii. - n) Provision to undertaken post-construction monitoring of vegetation condition for all restoration planting to demonstrate that the performance measures for the Landscape and Vegetation Management Plan have been met.
-The monitoring shall be undertaken, as required, until such time as all of the performance measures have been shown to be achieved. - 3.
-Bat Management Plan
+The report shall be provided to the Chief Executive, TRC Planning Lead (or Nominee) for shall Certification of that the additional planting is in accordance with the restoration planting required under j)ii and j)iii. - n) Provision to undertaken post-construction monitoring of vegetation condition for all restoration planting and plant translocation to demonstrate that the performance measures for the Landscape and Vegetation Management Plan have been met.
+The monitoring shall be undertaken, as required, until such time as all of the performance measures have been shown to be achieved.

+3. Bat Management Plan

-The Bat Management Plan addresses the following matters:
+The Bat Management Plan shall addresses the following matters: